data-preservation-programs/singularity/docs/en/cli-reference/storage/create/koofr/digistorage.md

       Your user name.

    --password
-      Your password for rclone (generate one at https://storage.rcs-rds.ro/app/admin/preferences/password).
+      Your password for rclone generate one at https://storage.rcs-rds.ro/app/admin/preferences/password.

    --encoding
       The encoding for the backend.

       See the [encoding section in the overview](/overview/#encoding) for more info.

+   --description
+      Description of the remote.

 OPTIONS:
    --help, -h        show help
-   --password value  Your password for rclone (generate one at https://storage.rcs-rds.ro/app/admin/preferences/password). [$PASSWORD]
+   --password value  Your password for rclone generate one at https://storage.rcs-rds.ro/app/admin/preferences/password. [$PASSWORD]
    --user value      Your user name. [$USER]

    Advanced

-   --encoding value  The encoding for the backend. (default: "Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot") [$ENCODING] --mountid value   Mount ID of the mount to use. [$MOUNTID] --setmtime        Does the backend support setting modification time. (default: true) [$SETMTIME]
+   --description value  Description of the remote. [$DESCRIPTION] --encoding value     The encoding for the backend. (default: "Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot") [$ENCODING] --mountid value      Mount ID of the mount to use. [$MOUNTID] --setmtime           Does the backend support setting modification time. (default: true) [$SETMTIME]

    Client Config